whitneyburton/portfolios/students/1510/dan-winter/20151120-dan-winter-m1.markdown

 ### Binary Search Tree

-Tries in Binary, of sorts.
+Tries of the Binary Variety

 Instructor: Horace